ß: In pre-1996 orthography

 As in the new orthography, it was possible to write ss for ß if the character was not available.
-When using all capital letters, the pre-1996 rules called for rendering ß as SS except when there was ambiguity, in which case it should be rendered as SZ.
-The common example for such a case is IN MASZEN (in Maßen "in moderate amounts") vs. IN MASSEN (in Massen "in massive amounts"); in this example the spelling difference between ß vs. ss produces completely different meanings.
+When using all capital letters, the pre-1996 rules called for rendering ß as SS except when there was ambiguity, in which case it should be rendered as SZ, e.g. IN MASZEN (in Maßen "in moderate amounts") vs. IN MASSEN (in Massen "in massive amounts").

 Switzerland and Liechtenstein

 In Swiss Standard German, ss usually replaces every ß.
 This is officially sanctioned by the reformed German orthography rules, which state in §25 E2: "In der Schweiz kann man immer „ss“ schreiben" ("In Switzerland, one may always write 'ss'").
 Liechtenstein follows the same practice.
 There are very few instances where the difference between spelling ß and ss affects the meaning of a word, and these can usually be told apart by context.

 Other uses

 Use of ß (blackletter 'ſz') in Sorbian: wyßokoſcʒ́i ("highest", now spelled wysokosći).
 Text of Luke 2:14, in a church in Oßling.